Hot Chocolatev12

 Ignoring values

-In the Annotation-based approach we can ignore values using the [GraphQLIgnore] attribute.
+In the implementation-first approach we can ignore values using the [GraphQLIgnore] attribute.

 C#